American Milking Devons

 Devons for dairy

 The American Milking Devon's 4% butterfat content is comparable to that of Jerseys, and is the basis of Devonshire cream.
 The milk averages 3.75% protein, and produces large, fat calves.
 Devon cows readily adjust to demand, and average 217 days in lactation.
-Their moderate production of about four gallons per day is ideally suited to the family farm.
+Their moderate production of about three gallons per day is ideally suited to the family farm.

 Devons for beef